Kathmandu Heritage- 3 Days

 What is included //php the_title(); ?>

-- Staff wages, accommodation, meals, gear, insurance, and medical needs
+- All staff’s wages, accommodation, meals, insurance, gear, and medication

-- Entry permits and fees for all temples, parks, monasteries, and cultural/historical sites
+- Entry permits and fees for all temples, parks, monasteries, and cultural or historical sites.

 What is Excluded